Akkkkkkki/newsletter-digest-bot/README.md

 - 🗂️ **Newsletter sources management UI**: Add/remove newsletter senders you want to follow
 - 📱 Responsive web interface
 - 🚀 Serverless deployment on Vercel
+- **Semantic Grouping (NEW):**
+  - News items are grouped using vector similarity (semantic embeddings) for more accurate consensus.
+  - Grouping parameters (similarity threshold, max per query) are configurable in `lib/config.js` and adjustable in the UI.
+  - Users can manually trigger grouping and adjust thresholds for stricter or looser grouping.

 ## 🧭 Product Requirements Document (PRD)